seblee97/key_door_env/README.md

-# key_door_env
+# Keys and Doors

-This package is a simple RL gridworld environment.
-To navigate the maps, the agent must pickup keys in order to open doors separating each room.
+This package provides a simple RL gridworld environment in which navigating the maps requires the agent to pickup keys in order to open doors separating each room.
 Reward locations, door locations, key locations as well as the overall structure of the map can be fully customised.

-For use in research in continual learning, there is also a "curriculum" interface that allows for modification of the environment at certain timepoints during training.
+The environment is aimed specifically at use for research in continual learning; this is achieved primarily via a "curriculum" interface that allows for modification of the environment at certain timepoints during training.
 Modifications include the positions of the keys and rewards as well as the reward statistics.

 # Getting Started